t-edson/PicPas/README.md

 * PicUtils
 * Xpres

-All of them, must be availables.
+All of them, must be availables on the Web.
 Check the versions used.

+PicPas has been compiled, using the version 1.6.2 of Lazarus.
+By the moment, there is only a Windows version.

 To have more information about the compiler, check the Technical Documentation (Only in spanish by now).